philgyford/pepysdiary/README.md

     $ vagrant up

 To get a version of the site up and running and accessible at http://0.0.0.0:5000.
-Apart from no data in the database, and no "media" files.
+Apart from no data in the database (see that Vagrant repo for import instructions), and no "media" files (see below).

 ## Heroku site